 Resident Opportunity and Self-Sufficiency Service Coordinator Program: AHA applied and received in 1/2022 a \$245,850 three-year Resident Opportunity & Self-Sufficiency Service Coordinator (ROSS-SC) grant.
 Sponsored by HUD the ROSS-SC grant program is designed to assist residents of Public Housing families make progress towards economic and housing self-sufficiency by removing the educational, professional and health barriers they face.
-The program has been staffed as of 6/1/22 and is ongoing.
+The program was staffed as of 6/1/22 and is ongoing.
 This will complement AHA's current HCV FSS program that has been ongoing for many years.

-Housing Choice Voucher Family Self-Sufficiency Coordinator Program: In order to provide expanded FSS services for HCV families AHA plans to apply for a HCV FSS Coordinator grant which if successful will begin in early 2023.
+Housing Choice Voucher Family Self-Sufficiency Coordinator Program: In order to provide expanded FSS services for HCV families AHA in 10/2022 applied for an HCV FSS Coordinator grant for both FY22 and FY23.
 Sponsored by HUD the HCV FSS Coordinator grant program is designed to assist residents of HCV families make progress towards economic and housing self-sufficiency by removing the educational, professional and health barriers they face.
+Unfortunately, the FY22 grant was denied; however, the FY23 grant application will be up for reconsideration as part of HUD's FY2023 FSS Funding Process.

 Support for Local Affordable Housing Bond Financing: In July 2022, AHA adopted a preliminary inducement resolution supporting a project to rehabilitate an existing local affordable housing property called the Asheboro Summit Apartments.
-In the resolution the AHA Board supported the issuance of \$20 million in multifamily housing revenue bonds to financing the acquisition, rehabilitation and equipping of a 101-unit multifamily residential rental facility for seniors.
-AHA will consider supporting additional multifamily housing projects using revenue bonds, LIHTC or other financial resources in the future.
+In the resolution the AHA

+Board supported the issuance of \$20 million in multifamily housing revenue bonds to finance the acquisition, rehabilitation and equipping of a 101-unit multifamily residential rental facility for seniors.
+In April 2023 AHA held the required public hearing on the project's multi revenue bonds and in May 2023 adopted two resolutions approving the1) the issuance and sale of the housing revenue bonds and 2) approval of financing.
+Closing the project's financing is anticipated in August 2023.